-Very similar to CAFM, IWMS is an enterprise solution that supports the planning, design and management of an organization’s physical real estate.
-IWMS allows organizations to optimize the use and administration of workplace resources and communicates that information throughout the entire organization.
+Very similar to CAFM, an IWMS is an enterprise solution that supports the planning, design and management of an organization’s physical real estate.
+An IWMS allows organizations to optimize the use and administration of workplace resources and communicates that information throughout the entire organization.

 These still sound very similar, what is the difference?

 The main difference between CAFM and an IWMS is that an IWMS allows key information to be shared between everyone in the organization whereas CAFM is limited by its inability to distribute information to those beyond facility management.

 I’ve included a diagram below will help show you what solutions fall under an IWMS platform:

 I’ll throw in one more acronym to give you the full picture of all the solutions that tie into the management of an organizations facility and real estate space: Computerized Maintenance Management Systems (CMMS).

 A CMMS is a database of information about an organizations maintenance operations.
 This typically includes the management of work orders and service requests, preventative maintenance scheduling and workflows, asset management and inventory control.
 As you can see from the IWMS diagram above, a CMMS is just a portion of the full blown IWMS suite.